Creating a window

 Once we generated the library we need to make sure the IDE knows where to find the library and the include files for our OpenGL program.
 There are two common approaches in doing this:

 - We find the

 /includefolders of the IDE/compiler and add the content of GLFW's

 glfw3.libto the IDE's

 /libfolder.
-This works, but this is not the recommended approach.
-It's hard to keep track of your library/include files and a new installation of your IDE/compiler results in you having to do this process all over again.
+This works, but it's is not the recommended approach.
+It's hard to keep track of your library and include files and a new installation of your IDE/compiler results in you having to do this process all over again.

-The recommended approach is to create a new set of directories at a location of your choice that contains all the header files/libraries from third parties to which you can refer to using your IDE/Compiler.
-I personally use a single folder that contains a
+Another approach (and recommended) is to create a new set of directories at a location of your choice that contains all the header files/libraries from third party libraries to which you can refer to from your IDE/compiler.
+You could, for instance, create a single folder that contains a

-Includefolder where I store all my library and header files respectively for OpenGL projects.
-Now all my third party libraries are organized within a single location (that could be shared across multiple computers).
-The requirement is however, that each time we create a new project we have to tell the IDE where to find those directories.
+Includefolder where we store all our library and header files respectively for OpenGL projects.
+Now all the third party libraries are organized within a single location (that can be shared across multiple computers).
+The requirement is, however, that each time we create a new project we have to tell the IDE where to find those directories.

 Our first project